OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`sector` that allows the :term:`I/O head` to recognize the identity (or equivalently, the address) of the current sector.

+   seed
+      In random number theory, the starting value for a random number series.
+      Typically used with any :term:`linear congruential method`.

    seek
       On a :term:`disk drive`, the act of moving the :term:`I/O head` from one :term:`track` to another.